armobob74/SPM-Emulator/readme.md

 Otherwise, python starts emulating!

 ## Setting up on Windows
-Windows requires a tool called com0com to be installed at C:\Program Files (x86)\com0com Once you have this installed, you can set up the virtual ports with the script "setup\_ports.bat" If the ports or identifiers are not free, run "close\_ports.bat" and try again.
+Windows requires a tool called com0com to be installed at C:\Program Files (x86)\com0com.
+Once you have this installed, you can set up the virtual ports with the script "setup\_ports.bat".
+If the ports or identifiers are not free, run "close\_ports.bat" and try again.
 Unlike socat, com0com keeps ports open until you close them manually.